jez/blog/source/_posts/2014-12-26-intro-to-columns-in-html.markdown

 - The `border-left` and `border-right` CSS properties allow us to add a border to a div.
 We can even use _fancy CSS queries_ (see below) to only add a border in between columns.
 But if we add a border, the columns overflow onto their own rows!
 Can you fix this?
     - __Warning__: this one is the hardest.
 You will want to look into `box-sizing: border-box` and the "CSS box model"

+Services like [CodePen][codepen] and [JSFiddle][jsfiddle] are excellent tools for trying out little experiments like this.
+I encourage you to actually tinker around with the [starter code from before][pen2] to see how you can answer all of these small questions.

 As it turns out, HTML/CSS grids are a very heavily studied point of design.
 So much so, that people build entire _CSS frameworks_ around providing the building blocks to make grids easily.
 Here's a list:

 - [Bootstrap][bootstrap]